Saturn is the pick of the planets this month, looking lovely and bright in the evening sky, as it reaches opposition on the 10th.

 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will first appear above the north-west horizon and travel past the twin stars of Gemini, Castor and Pollux, before disappearing in the south-east.
+The Station will first appear in the north-west and travel past Jupiter before disappearing in the south-east.

 Predictions of when to see the ISS can be obtained from the website: www.heavens-above.com